 Mr Slater adds: “It is what we really meant by fintech: using technology to give customers a better product and experience than can be provided by the existing industry.”
 By June, Yu’e Bao had some $210 billion in assets under management, making it the world’s biggest money market fund by a wide margin, even though it is only four years old.

 He attributes Alipay’s early success to the support of its former 100 per cent parent Alibaba, which retains a 30 per cent stake in Alipay owner Ant Financial.
-Ever since Alipay was launched as an escrow service in 2004, Alibaba had been supportive and, importantly, saw payment as a way of improving the ecosystem rather than a means of making money, he adds.
+Ever since Alipay was launched as an escrow service in 2004, Alibaba had been supportive and, importantly, saw social media payments as a way of improving the ecosystem rather than a means of making money, he adds.

 “The real lessons are around the scale of the ambition and focus on making the experience better for users,” says Mr Slater.